DSaunders/DSaunders.github.io/_posts/2015-03-04-efficient-string-manipulation-in-csharp.markdown

 You can probably guess that the second option is likely to be slower, but you might not know why.

 The only class that can perform string formatting is ``StringBuilder``.

-This means that every time a string requires formating (``Console.WriteLine``, ``String.Format`` etc), this has to happen:
+This means that every time a string requires formating (``Console.WriteLine``, ``String.Format`` etc), a ``StringBuilder`` must be used.
+This is what happens when you format a string:

 <ol>
 	<li>A <code>StringBuilder</code> is created, or retrieved from the cache</li>
 	<li><code>.AppendFormat()</code> is called on this <code>StringBuilder</code>, passing the string to format and the arguments</li>
-	<li>The string is parsed to find the sections to replace, progressively writing the result to the <code>StringBuilder</code>'s internal buffer</li>
+	<li>The string is parsed to find the sections to replace, progressively writing the formatted content to the <code>StringBuilder</code>'s internal buffer</li>
 	<li>The <code>.ToString()</code> method is called on the <code>StringBuilder</code>, creating the resulting string.</li>
 </ol>

-You can see that any string formatting is (relatively) expensive.
-If all you are doing is a basic string concatination, you should *consider* another method, however it is important to remember that **in most cases, readability is more important than micro-optimisations like this**.
+You can see that any string formatting is (relatively) expensive compared to a simple concatination.
+If all you are doing is joining a couple of strings together, you should *consider* another method.
+However it is important to remember that **in most cases, readability is more important than micro-optimisations like this**.

 If formatting the string makes more sense, don't be afraid to use it, just know what is happening underneath.